davidacreates/bookmarks/README.md

 * [really good emails](https://reallygoodemails.com/) - the best email designs in the universe

 ### General
+* [awwwards](http://tinyurl.com/ycm4xae3) - the awards of design, creativity and innovation on the internet*
 * [best folios](http://bestfolios.com/home) - the best portfolio websites and resumes from ui/ux designers, graphic designers and motion designers
 * [beta list](http://betalist.com/) - discover new start ups early
 * [crayon](https://www.crayon.co/) - collection of inspirational websites